cost of netsuite implementation scalenorth pricing calculator

 • Identify stakeholders for testing and training.

-• Build a low, base, and high estimate tied to milestones to ensure you stay on track.
+• Build low, base, and high estimates tied to milestones to help ensure you stay on track.

 • Use the NetSuite pricing calculator to validate your estimate.